gruntjs/grunt-docs/grunt.task.md

 See the [task lib source](https://github.com/gruntjs/grunt/blob/master/lib/grunt/task.js) and [task util lib source](https://github.com/gruntjs/grunt/blob/master/lib/util/task.js) for more information.

 ## The task API
-While a task is running, grunt exposes many task-specific utility properties and methods inside the task function via the `this` object.
+While a task is running, Grunt exposes many task-specific utility properties and methods inside the task function via the `this` object.
 See the [[Inside tasks]] guide for a list of these properties and methods.

 Many utility properties and methods are available inside of tasks via the `this` object.